What Israel Is Doing

 (a) Killing members of the group

-Over 75,000 confirmed killed as of February 2026, with 56% being women, children and elderly.
+At least 75,498 confirmed killed as of April 2026, with 56% being women, children and elderly.
 A peer-reviewed Lancet Global Health study (Feb 2026) found the true violent death toll through January 2025 was 75,200 — 34.7% higher than official figures.
 UN agencies have verified systematic targeting of hospitals, shelters, and civilian infrastructure.

 (b) Causing serious bodily and mental harm